Risk taking behaviour in your teenager: Being a mother, it is natural to feel worried about risk taking behaviour in your teenager. I always did.

 However, I am a mother growing 3 kids.
 Am a concerned parent.

-I like to share my knowledge with the hope that it will be of help to someone somewhere and make a difference to a very worried parent.
+I like to share my knowledge with the hope that it will be help to someone somewhere and make a difference to a very worried parent.

-If you are feeling concerned and worried about your kid, your instinct tells you to be concerned.
+If you are feeling concerned and worried about your kid.
+Your instinct tells you to be concerned.

 As a parent to parent.
 I would say trust your instinct.
-No one knows what is better for your child other than you.
-It is best to reach out to a qualified practitioner to address your concerns if you feel it might go out of control.
+No one knows better than you as a parent to your child.
+It is best to reach out to a qualified practitioner to address your concern.

-Never disregard medical advice from your doctor or other qualified health care providers or delay seeking it because of something you have read on the Internet, including articles and content in our site MyShadesOfYellow.com.
+Never disregard medical advice from your doctor or other qualified health care provider or delay seeking it because of something you have read on the Internet, including articles and content in our site MyShadesOfYellow.com.

 If you wish to know more on our disclaimer.
-You can find the link in the footer of this page.
+We have shared the link here for your easy reference.
+Disclaimer.